RobertTalbert/calculus/assessments/aep/aep1.md

 ## Assignment Expectations and Grading Criteria

-**Grading procedure:** AEPs are graded using the "EMRN" rubric found in the syllabus. **A grade of E or M requires all of the following to be met:**
+AEPs are graded using the "EMRN" rubric found in the syllabus. **A grade of E or M requires all of the following to be met:**

 - The link to the Desmos graph --- consisting of the scatterplot of data and four regression models --- is given in question 1, the link works, and all four models and the data table are visible in the web page. **Writeups with a non-functioning link in question 1 will be automatically graded "N".
 Please check to make sure the link works before submitting.**
 - The correct model is chosen in task 2 and a correct formula is given in the writeup.